pablobm/pygame-tutorial/source/lessons/01300-functions/index.html.markdown

 1. `def` indicates that this is a function definition.
 2. `move_x` will be the name of the function.
 Later we'll use it elsewhere in our code by writing "`move_x` something something".
-3. Next comes a list of the information that the function needs to do its work.
+3. Next, between round brackets, comes a list of the information that the function needs to do its work.
 In this specific case, we need two pieces of information, which we call `sprite` and `change`.
 4. Finally we have the "body" of the function, which is the part where we do maths with the `sprite` and the `change`.

 How do we use this?
 Well, wherever you had something like this: